apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

   $ python main.py > products.html
   ```

-  If you want to use Python, it offers several ways how to create files.
+  If you want to use Python instead, it offers several ways how to create files.
 The solution below uses [pathlib](https://docs.python.org/3/library/pathlib.html):

   ```python
   import sys